BUSINESS-NEWS-SCHEDULE AT 1330 GMT / 9.30 AM ET

 TOP STORIES

-- STANCHART-EARNINGS (UPDATE 2), moved, by Lawrence White and Steve Slater, 660 words
+- BARCLAYS-EARNINGS/ (UPDATE 3) moved, by Steve Slater and Matt Scuffham, 720 words

+- JPMORGAN-SETTLEMENT (UPDATE 4), moved by Aruna Viswanatha and David Henry, 640 words

 ECONOMY